lyne-jy/my_website/README.md

 Visit my website: https://andy-li.dev

-This website is built with React, and Express
+This website is built with React and Express